redealumni/money_talks_cse/README.md

 A simple common interface for payment service providers.
 Don't let a specific vendor hold you hostage.
 Payment gateway integration should not be painful.
-MoneyTalks lets you attach vendor-specific code to your app and integrate seamlessly with ActiveRecord through a clean and simple interface.
+MoneyTalks provides a clean and simple interface which lets you seamlessly attach vendor-specific code for easy integration.

+## Supported PSPs

-If your provider is still not supported feel free to contribute
+If your provider is still not supported feel free to contribute.
+In the future psp specific implementation will be bundled as a separate gem.
+See this link to understand how to create a provider specific gem

+1. Adyen

 ## Installation